 What is Full Stack Development, Definition?

 Having a specialist work on each of the different subsystems of the web development process proves quite complex and expensive.
-Companies are demanding full stack developers who are proficient in working across multiple stacks.
+Companies are demanding full-stack developers who are proficient in working across multiple stacks.

-A Full-Stack Web Developer is a web developer or engineer who works on both the front-end and back-end of a website or application—meaning they can tackle projects that involve databases, building user-facing websites, or even work with clients during the planning phase of projects.
+A Full-Stack Web Developer is a web developer or engineer who works on both the front-end and back-end of a website or application — meaning they can tackle projects that involve databases, building user-facing websites, or even work with clients during the planning phase of projects.
 Being a Full-Stack Developer doesn’t mean that you have necessarily mastered everything required to work with the front-end or back-end, but it means that you are able to work on both sides and understand what is going on when building an application.

 In fact, “full-stack” refers to the collection of a series of technologies needed to complete a project.
 “Stack” refers to a collection of sub-modules.
-These software sub-modules or components combined together to achieve the established function while without the need for other modules.
+These software sub-modules or components are combined together to achieve the established function while without the need for other modules.

 Technology related to full-stack development:

-There are some essential technologies that you must learn in order to call yourself a full stack developer.
+There are some essential technologies that you must learn in order to call yourself a full-stack developer.
 Here is a quick guide to what technologies you must learn.

 HTML and CSS-

 To begin your career in web development you must have the fundamental knowledge of HTML and CSS.
-They are the basic building blocks of the web that enable you to add content and styles to your webpages.
-So start your journey of becoming a full-stack developer by gaining a sound understanding of these front end concepts.
+They are the basic building blocks of the web that enable you to add content and styles to your web pages.
+So start your journey of becoming a full-stack developer by gaining a sound understanding of these front-end concepts.